nguyensjsu/sp21-172-team-a/status-reports/angeline/week4.md

 ### Challenges
 This week our team made a few Git errors that caused us to accidently remove or edit other people's work that should not have been edited (commented out/deleted working code to test their own code), and this affected others when pushed to main.
 This can be seen in my 2nd listed commit and I had made errors as well with the customer repository.

+Our team also realized that we had a few misunderstandings about the project description (how the applications should be connected yet separated).
+This was resolved with several discussions as well as going to office hours.